THE BOARD OF DIRECTORS

 Please see the websites of the Academies for details of the Local Governing Bodies.

-Dr. Sue White – Sue’s involvement started as a parent governor and although her son has now left school her association with the the Trust has continued.
+Dr. Sue White – Sue’s involvement started as a parent governor and although her son has now left school her association with the Trust has continued.
 She feels privileged to be part of such a wonderful community.
-Sue’s professional background is in information science and her current role is Director of Computing and Library Services at the University of Huddersfield.
-As such she has extensive experience of strategic planning, financial management and staff management.
+Sue’s professional background is in information science and until her retirement in July 2019 she was Director of Computing and Library Services at the University of Huddersfield.
+As such she has extensive experience of strategic planning, leadership and financial management.
 Sue has worked in the education sector throughout her career and believes passionately in the transformative nature of education, at all levels.
-Sue is a Fellow of the Higher Education Academy, a Fellow of the Chartered Institute of Library and Information Professionals.
+She is the recipient of a Doctorate in Business Administration, and Fellowships of the Higher Education Academy, the Chartered Institute of Library and Information Professionals, and the Chartered Management Institute.

 Gill Robinson OBE - Gill was a headteacher for over 25 years and became an National Leader of Education (NLE) and a Teaching School Head in Cohort 3.
 As a headteacher Gill has had four consecutive Outstanding Ofsted judgements.
 She is currently a tutor working with Emerging Leaders in Special Schools and PRUs across the region.
 She is in her eighth year of being involved in this successful course.
 Gill is a School Improvement Partner for many schools and a Pupil Premium Reviewer.
 Gill is the CEO of the Interaction and Communication Academy Trust.